 Do you rely on freelance job websites to get new work?

-There are many terrifying stories on the Internet where freelance bidding sites banned people without giving a justified response.
-You can search those stories with a quick Google search.
+I have read many terrifying freelancer stories in which job bidding sites banned people’s accounts without giving them a justified response.
+You can search for those stories with a quick Google search.
 I am not here to complain about those specific websites.

 If you depend on job networks to get work, then you are still not freelancing my friend!
 You are working for those sites.